dinhsang1999/internship-finaltask-fundus_descriptor/README.md

 ```bash
 python train.py
 ```
-*It will save images and labels into "img" folder*
+*Images and labels will be saved in the "img" folder.*
 ***
-*To train, you need change training mode in config by replace "TRANSFORM_IMAGE": false --> true* *Then, run train.py again*
+*To train, alter the training mode in the configuration by replacing "TRANSFORM IMAGE": true --> false* *Then, run train.py again*
 ```bash
 python train.py